vinifmor/bauh/README.md

 In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script (**bauh --tray=1**).

 ### Uninstallation
-Before uninstalling bauh via your package manager, consider executing `bauh --clean` to remove configuration and cache files stored in your **HOME** folder.
+Before uninstalling bauh via your package manager, consider executing `bauh --reset` to remove configuration and cache files stored in your **HOME** folder.

+### Theme issues
+If bauh is not starting properly after changing its style, execute `bauh --reset` to reset its configuration or just delete the **style** key from the file **~/.config/bauh/config.json**.

 ### Gems ( package technology support )
 #### Flatpak ( flatpak )